slsu0424/COVID19-Drug-Therapies/README.md

 ## Folders
 ## [Presentations](./Presentations)
-This folder contains PowerPoint presentations that provide an Executive Overview and Technical Design for the solution.
+This folder contains Powerpoint decks that provide an Executive Overview and Technical Design for the solution.

 ## [Resource Deployment](./Resource_Deployment/README.md)
 The resources in this folder can be used to deploy the required resources into your Azure Subscription.
 You can do this in the Azure Portal